 I really didn’t know much about the course, but I guess the name had me envisioning a lot of trees and kind of a tight, hilly inland style course.
 Maybe a mini version of Poppy Hills or something.
 It wasn’t that way at all.
 Most of the course is pretty open.
 The best stretch of the course is toward the second half of the front nine, where it is a little bit hilly and the holes have some nice designs.
 The back nine is very flat without too much trouble to get into play outside a couple of key water hazards.

-One reason a lot of serious golfers might overlook Monterey Pines is because it’s technically an “executive” layout with a par of 69.
+One reason a lot of serious golfers might overlook Monterey Pines is because it’s technically an “executive” layout playing to a total par of 69.
 From the blue tees, the course tops out at 5,554 yards with two par-5s and five par-3s.
 There are a few short holes like the 264-yard par-4 4th, but otherwise it’s a pretty standard mix of hole lengths.
 There aren’t any significantly long holes, though, which is why the total yardage is quite low.

 Monterey Pines isn’t a terribly difficult course, but there’s just enough variety and enough challenging holes to keep you entertained.
 It would be a good place for someone learning the game and wanting to take an intermediate step up before playing a bigger course, but it’s decent enough to keep golfers of any level engaged in the round and working for a good score.